bcluca/backstubber/README.md

 Examples:

-    $ backstubber -m ./example/simple/
+    $ backstubber -m example/simple
-    $ backstubber -m ./example/simple/ -m ./example/merge,https://api.github.com -p 8080
+    $ backstubber -m example/simple -m example/merge,https://api.github.com -p 8080
-    $ backstubber --mount=./example/simple/ --port=3000
+    $ backstubber --mount=example/simple --port=3000
-    $ backstubber -m ./example/merge,https://api.github.com -P *,https://api.github.com
+    $ backstubber -m example/merge,https://api.github.com -P *,https://api.github.com

 ##### Note

-If you are using the `backstubber` binary and your stubs require any packages, you will need to install them globally.
+If you are using the `backstubber` binary and your stubs require any packages, make sure you have those installed either locally in any `node_modules` directory up the tree, or globally.

-For instance, if you want to mount the stubs defined in `./example/simple/`, please run `npm install -g faker` first.
+For instance, if you want to mount the stubs defined in `./example/simple/`, please run `npm install` or `npm install -g faker` first.

 Merging with `_$$`
 ------------------